mykola216/sht/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.9.16 =
+Compatibility with WooCommerce v2.6+, new columns in orders CSV export for WooCommerce along with other important fixes.
+Recommended upgrade.

 = 3.9.15 =
 New feature of handling product type, advanced search related fixes along with other important fixes.
 Recommended upgrade.